ValeTheVioletMote/fecc/readme.md

 - "Anti-Aliasing" of where the hair meets the face
 - Unique colors in use counter
 - Export of GBA compatible size png

-To be done:
-- Token display & export rewrite